kibu-australia/rawat/README.md

 ## Migration strategy

-`datomic-schema` does nothing to ensure that your application schemas match your database schema.
+`rawat` does nothing to ensure that your application schemas match your database schema.
 Meaning it is up to the end user to handle migration.

 A good approach is to spit the output of `schemas->tx` to a .edn file and use a library like [conformity](https://github.com/rkneufeld/conformity) to handle schema migration.

 As your application schemas change and become out of sync with your database, you will have to manually manage the migrations.

-To assist with this, `datomic-schema` has a function `conforms?` which checks if your prismatic schemas match the database.
+To assist with this, `rawat` has a function `conforms?` which checks if your prismatic schemas match the database.

 ### Diffing